NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 ### Assignment Operator

-The _assigment operator_ sets a new value for a given expression.
+The _assignment operator_ sets a new value for a given expression.
 It has the following form:

   1.     _expression_ = _value_